Skip to content

 What Texas courts say about unlisted drivers.

-In the case of Progressive County Mutual Insurance Company v.
+In Progressive County Mutual Insurance Company v.
 Sink, the Texas court established that mere non-disclosure of a resident driver does not automatically void coverage unless the insurer can prove material misrepresentation that affected risk assessment.
-The Texas Supreme Court has further held that insurance companies must show material misrepresentation was intentional before denying coverage based on an unlisted driver.
+The Texas Supreme Court has further held that an insurer must show the material misrepresentation was intentional before denying coverage based on an unlisted driver.

 The right answer is not to rely on the courts after the fact.
 The right answer is to audit the household driver roster before a claim ever happens.